approach0/docs/content/en/internals.md

 will take a specified docID, expID and parser generated leaf-root paths from a math formula, to generate a *subpath set* which consists of all possible leaf-to-internal-node subpaths (or *prefix paths*) from that subpath set, and group them by their path token sequence.
-A multiple prefix paths falling into same group are called to contain *duplicates*.
+Multiple prefix paths falling into same group are called to contain *duplicates*.

 Within each group, if a subgroup of paths have the same root-end nodeID, they are called a *sector tree* because they must have identical length and the same token sequence.
-However, the leaf symbols in a sector tree may vary, we say they may contain different *splits*.
+However, the leaf symbols in a sector tree may vary, alternatively, we say they may contain different *splits*.
 The size of a sector tree or a split is referred as *width*.

 An example subpath set generated from above example leaf-root paths: